rt671/DSA/DP.md

 # Dynamic Programming
+Time complexity of dp: all paramaters multiplied  (Example: m*n in case of Grid dp, moving right and down)
+Time complexity of recursion: (options)^(all parameters multiplied)  (Example: 2^(m*n) in case of Grid dp, moving right and down)

+Recursion (exponential, (linear) stack space) -> Memoization (polynomial, (linear) stack space + dp storage) ->  Tabulation (polyonomial, dp storage only) -> space optimized tabulation (polynomial, constant space)

+Why Greedy cannot be applied?
+There is no uniformity along the steps.

 - **Climbing Stairs**
 Number of steps required to reach the nth stair from the 0th => Number of stairs required to reach the n-1th stair + ...